amiabix/Miden-Zcash/README.md

 ## State Management

 The UTXO cache stores unspent transaction outputs for transparent addresses.
-Each entry is keyed by transaction ID and output index, and contains the script public key, amount, confirmations, and block height.
+Each entry is keyed by transaction ID and output index, and contains the script public key, amount (in zatoshi), confirmations, and block height.
 The cache is updated when addresses are synced via the `listunspent` RPC call.
+The RPC client automatically converts amounts from ZEC to zatoshi when storing in the cache.
 UTXOs are marked as spent when they are used in transaction inputs, and removed from the cache after confirmation.
+The cache includes a `clearAddress()` method to remove all UTXOs for a specific address, useful for debugging unit conversion issues.

 The note cache stores shielded notes discovered through blockchain scanning.
 Each note entry contains the note value, nullifier, commitment, diversifier, diversified public key, and Merkle tree witness.
 Notes are keyed by commitment for efficient lookup.
 The cache tracks spent nullifiers in a separate set to prevent double-spending attempts.